Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisation for derived stacks

 As in Remark \ref{oddcoeffsrmk}, the power series $w$-compatible with a quantisation, although determined by its even coefficients, might have odd coefficients unless $w(-1)=t$.
 The reasoning of Remark \ref{quantsdLevirmk} gives a canonical equivalence

 over $\oR \Levi_{\GT}^t(R)$ which does send a quantisation to its family of compatible de Rham power series.

-As in Remark \ref{sdgerbermk}, self-dual quantisations of $\O_{\fX}$ also give rise to self-dual quantisations of all involutive $\bG_m$-gerbes, and in particular of the Picard algebroid with involution given by $\oR\hom_{\O_{\fX}}(-,\sL)$ for any line bundle $\sL$.
+As in Remark \ref{sdgerbermk}, self-dual quantisations of $\O_{\fX}$ also give rise to self-dual quantisations of all anti-involutive $\bG_m$-gerbes, and in particular of the Picard algebroid with anti-involution given by $\oR\hom_{\O_{\fX}}(-,\sL)$ for any line bundle $\sL$.

 Finally, applying \'etale descent to Proposition \ref{cfKT} shows that for a smooth DM stack $X$, the Kontsevich--Tamarkin quantisation $\phi_w(\pi)$ of any Poisson structure $\pi$ on $X$ is self-dual whenever $w \in \Levi_{\GT}^t(k)$.
 When $\pi$ is non-degenerate, the quantisation $\phi_w(\pi)$ then corresponds under Theorem \ref{Artinthm} to the constant de Rham power series $\pi^{-1}$. \end{remarks}